bmarcy-me/go-surf-forecast/README.md

 Get the surf spot conditions for next 7 days based on the [Stormglass API](https://docs.stormglass.io/#/weather).\
 Backend implementation in Go.

-> [!NOTE]
+> [!IMPORTANT]
 > This project is a work in progress.

 ## Prerequisites
 - Docker installed
 - A stormglass api key (create a free account at https://stormglass.io/)
 > [!NOTE]
 > This project contains static data files for testing purposes, so you can start it without a Stormglass API key.
-However, you will be limited to the current list of spots and a defined time period from October 12, 2024, to October 24, 2024."
+> However, you will be limited to the current list of spots and a defined time period from October 12, 2024, to October 24, 2024."

 ## Surf spots configuration
 Example of surf spots around La Rochelle, France.\